 Serviceobject is a collection of classes as described in Creating an API Implemented with Multiple Classes.

-Notice that we describe using a separate module for the API server: this is not a requirement!
+A separate module is not required when describing an API.
 If you are defining multiple APIs (

-remote.Servicesubclasses) that are defined in multiple files, it might be preferable to have a separate module for your API Server in order to import all these class files.
-However, alternatively, you could just add the required
+remote.Servicesubclasses) that are defined in multiple files, then it is recommended to have a separate module for your API server in order to import all these class files.

-endpoints.api_servercode shown above to the module where you define your API.
-If you are defining only a single API, it may be preferable to define the API server in the same file where you define your API because it doesn't need to import any other classes.
+endpoints.api_servercode to the module where you define your API.
+If you are defining only a single API, define the API server in the API definition file because it doesn't need to import any other classes.

 app.yamlfile, map the API server you just created to the endpoints location as follows:

-handlers: # The endpoints handler must be mapped to /_ah/spi. # Apps send requests to /_ah/api, but the endpoints service handles mapping # those requests to /_ah/spi. - url: /_ah/spi/.* script: main.api
+handlers: # The endpoints handler must be mapped to /_ah/api. - url: /_ah/api/.* script: main.api